Bowtie7114/SCP-Scientist-Starter/README.md

 - Code to snip the end of a URL used from [Stack Overflow user mustafa abdelbadea](https://stackoverflow.com/questions/16611497/how-can-i-get-the-name-of-an-html-page-in-javascript).
 - JS code to store data per sessions from [Stack Overflow user mustafa abdelbadea](https://stackoverflow.com/questions/74817309/how-do-i-store-the-content-of-a-variable-for-later-use-in-other-function-javasc).
 - JS code to change image used on welcome.html from [Basedash](https://www.basedash.com/blog/how-to-change-an-image-src-with-javascript).
+- Video of a story of The Red Right Hand dealing with SCP-006, as told by [SCP Explained](https://www.youtube.com/watch?v=UtOSvXdJEzc) on YouTube.

 #### SCP Foundation Wiki URLs ####
 - [SCP-001](https://scp-wiki.wikidot.com/scp-001), Berryman-Langford Kill Agent image from this page utilised.